John Lewis Broadband no longer exists as a brand. For any enquiries, you'll now have to get in touch with Plusnet customers services.

-Complaining about John Lewis to Ombudsman Service: Communication
+Complaining about John Lewis / Plusnet to Ombudsman Service: Communication

-Logging an official complaint about poor customer service is a decisive step, but it can take days or even weeks to get a satisfactory resolution.
-You'll need to follow the ISP's complaint procedure and wait for the result.
-If this isn't to your liking, and you have received a deadlock letter, or you have not had a response for at least eight weeks, then you can contact an ADR scheme.
+Logging an official complaint about poor customer service is a decisive step, but it can take days or even weeks to get a resolution.
+You'll need to follow Plusnet's Complaints Code of Practice.
+If you're not happy with the results and you’ve received a deadlock letter, or you’ve not had a response for at least eight weeks, then you can contact an ADR scheme.

-Alternative Dispute Resolution (ADR) schemes are independent middlemen, acting on behalf of your ISP in order to achieve a resolution favourable to all parties.
-You may know them as ombudsmen.
+Alternative Dispute Resolution or ADR schemes are independent middlemen acting on behalf of your provider.
+The aim is to achieve a resolution favourable to all parties.
+They are also known as Ombudsmen.

-For complaints about John Lewis broadband, you will need to contact Ombudsman Service: Communication.
+For complaints about John Lewis / Plusnet broadband, you’ll need to contact Communications Ombudsman.

-Fed up with John Lewis?
+Fed up with your broadband going down?
 Switch and save

-If you can switch, you can start right here.
-Simply enter your postcode below to see the deals available near you:
+If you can switch, you can start right here!
+Simply enter your address below to see the deals available near you:

 Alternatively, here’s a quick look at some of our favourite fibre broadband deals available at the moment.